-The Far Western US area is not the most popular location to study general agriculture, with there being just 281 students graduating each year from 3 degree programs.
+The Far Western US area is not the most popular location to study General Agriculture, with there being just 164 students graduating each year from 2 degree programs.

-General Agriculture degrees in the Far Western US area cost between $104,829 to $187,200 subject to financial aid and use of in-state tuition.
-For reference, the countrywide average price of a general agriculture degree is $118,556.
+General Agriculture degrees in the Far Western US area cost between $115,068 to $184,242 subject to financial aid and use of in-state tuition.
+For reference, the countrywide average price of a General Agriculture degree is $124,503.

 Any student pursuing a degree in General Agriculture needs to take a look at Oregon State University.
-The location in a main city is wonderful for young people seeking out considerable options for social networking, excitement, and discovery.
+With over 20,000 students, this school is among the largest schools in the U.S..

 California State University - Chico is a wonderful option for individuals interested in a General Agriculture major.
-Soon after graduation, agriculture students usually make around $38,244 in the first five years of their career.
+Students who graduate from the agriculture program make about $38,244 in the first five years of working and $70,712 after their first five years of working.
 Placed in Chico, California, this institution is a very good option for students who enjoy the joy of a large city.

 With 52.7% of the teachers working full time, students are certain to get lots of interaction with professors.
 Due to its minimal net price and fantastic education, California State University - Chico is a good investment, attaining a position of #15 in California.
 A virtual tour could be a good way to explore California State University - Chico.